PKL888/Patient-doctor-matching-and-scheduling/README.md

 # Patient-doctor-matching-and-scheduling

+This implements various interger programs using gurobi to solve a doctor-patient schedule problem where availabilities are heterogeneous, patients rank doctors and times, and doctors rank diseases.

 ## Project structure
 Master file (*main.py*) allows the user to create random data instances and run different models on them.